Visit Drupal NES Home Page

 unzip -o release.zip -x .htaccess .gitignore

-Check your unzip utility documentation or help for more information on excluding files.
+Check your unzip utility documentation for more information on excluding files.

 Cleanup